cosmos/cosmos-sdk/docs/architecture/adr-046-module-params.md

 more sophisticated in that it might need to understand what parameters are being changed vs what parameters are untouched.

-Once the `sdk.Msg` types and corresponding handlers are defined, proposals can be made using the `x/gov` module that are authorized by the root `x/gov` module's account.
+Params change proposals are made using the `x/gov` module.
+Execution is done through `x/authz` authorization to the root `x/gov` module's account.

 Continuing to use `x/auth`, we demonstrate a more complete example: